Skip to Content

 Arrested For Domestic Violence In The Houston Area?

+A domestic violence arrest can turn your life upside down in a matter of hours.
+You may be worried about jail, where you can live, and whether you will be able to see your children.
+You might also feel that no one is listening to your side of the story.
 At The Sims Law Firm, PLLC, we defend people accused of family and dating violence in the courts that serve Houston and surrounding communities.
 Led by Attorney Brandon Sims, a former felony prosecutor with more than 17 years in criminal law, we work to protect your rights from the moment you reach out to us.

 We know how quickly these cases move and how much is at stake for your record, your job, and your family.
 Our team treats you with respect, not judgment, and we focus on building a clear plan for what happens next.
 To talk with a domestic violence attorney Houston residents can turn to for strategic defense, contact us as soon as possible after an arrest.
 Call (713) 766-1445 today.